 TWISTED GRIP: THE ELEPHANT IN THE ROOM

-When I started teaching pole, I chose not to teach twisted grip to my in-person pole students and even though most of my online clients favour twisted grip, I strongly encourage them to learn split and cup grip and support them through the process of starting to incorporate more of these grip variations in their training, too.
+When I started teaching pole, I chose not to teach twisted grip to my in-person pole students and even though most of my online clients favour twisted grip, I strongly encourage them to learn true and cup grip and support them through the process of starting to incorporate more of these grip variations in their training, too.

 The problem is, I’ve always felt a little uncomfortable about my unease with twisted grip.
 As a strength coach, my aim in life is make my clients stronger; to ‘do no harm’ and to make them as robust and injury proof as possible – hence my approaching twisted grip with caution.